thelivingdiamond/Chairloader/README.md

 - NPC Spawning (fully functional)
 - Entity Spawning (semi functional)
 - NPC and Entity Manipulation (fully functional)
-- Ability to execute internal console commands
+- Ability to execute internal console commands (planned)
 - Ability to spawn custom NPCs and entities added to the XML files
 - A mapped library of all pre-existing entity archetypes, classes, and